nineteendo/jsonyx/docs/source/get-started.rst

 ...
 ['filesystem API']

-.. tip:: Using :class:`jsonyx.Decoder` is faster.
+.. tip:: Use :class:`jsonyx.Decoder` directly for better performance.

 Using :class:`decimal.Decimal` instead of :class:`float`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^